The General Theory of Employment, Interest and Money: Interest and liquidity preference

 Liquidity-preference is a potentiality or functional tendency, which fixes the quantity of money which the public will hold when the rate of interest is given; so that if r is the rate of interest, M the quantity of money and L the function of liquidity-preference, we have M = L(r).
 This is where, and how, the quantity of money enters into the economic scheme.

 And specifically it determines the rate of interest, which therefore cannot be determined by the traditional factors of 'productivity and thrift'.

 Chapter 15 looks in more detail at the three motives Keynes ascribes for the holding of money: the 'transactions motive', the 'precautionary motive', and the 'speculative motive'.
-He considers that demand arising from the first two motives 'mainly depends on the level of income' (p199), while the interest rate is 'likely to be a minor factor' (p196).
+He considers that demand arising from the first two motives 'mainly depends on the level of income' (p.
+199), while the interest rate is 'likely to be a minor factor' (p.
+196).

 Keynes treats the speculative demand for money as a function of r alone without justifying its independence of income.
 He says that...

 what matters is not the absolute level of r but the degree of its divergence from what is considered a fairly safe level...

 but gives reasons to suppose that demand will nonetheless tend to decrease as r increases.
 He thus writes liquidity preference in the form L1(Y)+L2(r) where L1 is the sum of transaction and precautionary demands and L2 measures speculative demand.
 The structure of Keynes's expression plays no part in his subsequent theory, so it does no harm to follow Hicks by writing liquidity preference simply as L(Y,r).

-'The quantity of money as determined by the action of the central bank' is taken as given (i.e. exogenous - p.
+'The quantity of money as determined by the action of the central bank' is taken as given (i.e. exogenous – p.
 247) and constant (because hoarding is ruled out on page 174 by the fact that the necessary expansion of the money supply cannot be 'determined by the public').

 Keynes does not put a subscript 'w' on L or M, implying that we should think of them in money terms.
 This suggestion is reinforced by his wording on page 172 where he says "Unless we measure liquidity-preference in terms of wage-units (which is convenient in some contexts)... ".
-But seventy pages later there is a fairly clear statement that liquidity preference and the quantity of money are indeed "measured in terms of wage-units" (p246).
+But seventy pages later there is a fairly clear statement that liquidity preference and the quantity of money are indeed "measured in terms of wage-units" (p.
+246).